timgott/wfplug/README.md

 It makes it easy to install plugins, and test them with isolated config.
 It also can setup a new plugin quickly from a template.

+Works with any project that contains a wayfire plugin and uses meson.

 # Dependencies

 - `wayfire`